 The actual geometric and mechanical properties of the used cold-formed Z-section are listed in table 2.
-The mechanical properties of the steel section were determined according to tension test on three coupons. table 3 and table 4 show the material properties of the used bolts and epoxy, respectively, according to their manufactures.
+The mechanical properties of the steel section were determined according to tension test on three coupons (we tested three pieces to get the average value only). table 3 and table 4 show the material properties of the used bolts and epoxy, respectively, according to their manufactures.